simon-smart88/shinyscholar/README.md

 Unit tests should be added for each function called by each module to ensure that it produces the intended output and returns errors appropriately.
 These tests are run in the conventional manner by `{testthat}`.

 ##### End-to-end testing
-End-to-end testing is used to validate that the app itself is functions and uses {shinytest2}.
+End-to-end testing is used to validate that the app itself is functions and uses `{shinytest2}`.
 Tests can be recorded using `shinytest2::record_test()` but the snapshot functionality of the package does not work well with the architecture of this package.
 Recording tests is still a useful way to record the input names required to navigate through the app. `common` is made available for use inside tests by using `common <- app$get_value(export = "common")` so you can check that objects are in the expected state after running a module.

+## Acknowledgments
+shinyscholar was developed as part of a project to develop digital tools for modelling infectious diseases [funded by Wellcome](https://wellcome.org/news/digital-tools-climate-sensitive-infectious-disease) at the [University of Leicester](https://le.ac.uk/).
+The version of Wallace that shinyscholar was derived from was funded by the [Global Biodiversity Information Facility](https://www.gbif.org/), [National Science Foundation](https://www.nsf.gov/) and [NASA](https://www.nasa.gov/).

-### Notes for Windows users
+## Notes for Windows users

-#### PDF download of session code
+### PDF download of session code
 If PDF downloading of session code is not working for you, please follow the following instructions, taken from <a href="https://github.com/rstudio/shiny-examples/issues/34" target="_blank">here</a>:
      - Step 1: Download and Install MiKTeX from http://miktex.org/2.9/setup
      - Step 2: Run `Sys.getenv("PATH")` in R studio.
 This command returns the path where Rstudio is trying to find pdflatex.exe.
 In Windows (64-bit), it should return "C:\Program Files\MiKTeX 2.9\miktex\bin\x64\pdflatex.exe".
 If pdflatex.exe is not located in this location Rstudio gives this error code 41.
      - Step 3: To set this path variable run: `Sys.setenv(PATH=paste(Sys.getenv("PATH"),"C:/Program Files/MiKTeX 2.9/miktex/bin/x64/",sep=";"))`.

-#### Only for Github installation
+### Only for Github installation
 If you are using Windows, please download and install <a href="https://cran.r-project.org/bin/windows/Rtools/" target="_blank">RTools</a> before installing the `devtools` package.
 After you install RTools, please make sure you add "C:\Rtools\bin" to your PATH variable (instructions <a href="https://stackoverflow.com/questions/29129681/create-zip-file-error-running-command-had-status-127/29480538#29480538" target="_blank">here</a>).
 Additionally, when using `devtools` on Windows machines, there is a known <a href="https://github.com/r-lib/devtools/issues/1298" target="_blank">bug</a> that sometimes results in the inability to download all package dependencies.
 If this happens to you, please install the packages and their dependencies directly from CRAN.